arp242/trackwall/README.markdown

-**Note**: if you're using the musl libc version then this won't work as expected, since musl's resolvers sends a query to *all* nameservers and uses whichever one responds fastest, so you'll need to set *only* dnsblock as the nameserver.
+**Note**: if you're using the musl libc version then this won't work as expected, since musl's resolvers sends a query to *all* nameservers and uses whichever one responds fastest, so you'll need to set *only* trackwall as the nameserver.
 This can be done by creating `/usr/libexec/dhcpcd-hooks/90-resolv.conf` with: